 Art enthusiasts will find much to engage them in the Bay Area’s gallery scene.
 Always home to artistic exploration and avant garde lifestyle trends, San Francisco continues its trailblazing path with its crop of new galleries, many of which showcase local artists who have taken this unique city as their inspiration.
 The City’s various ethnic communities are unusually well represented here, and accessible, to-the-minute works–from murals to graffiti art and street sculpture–are intimately woven into the San Franciscan’s everyday experience.
 Pop-up galleries and monthly art walks continue this encouragement of talent, most notably in downtown Oakland, which is rapidly gaining national notice for its burgeoning art scene.

-Also not to missed are the Exploratorium, a vibrant and interactive experience for all ages, and San Francisco’s many “Painted Ladies,” brightly painted Victorian homes, some of which survived the 1906 Earthquake.
+Also not to miss are the Exploratorium, a vibrant and interactive experience for all ages, and San Francisco’s many “Painted Ladies,” brightly painted Victorian homes, some of which survived the 1906 Earthquake.

 GOLF AND RECREATION